Skip to main content

 A supplemental AP application form and a recommendation from your Pre-Calculus teacher is required.

 AP Calculus AB consists of a full high school academic year of work and is comparable to calculus courses in colleges and universities.
 Students are expected to write the AP Calculus AB exam and it is highly recommended that those wishing to take AP Calculus 12 AB be very strong in Mathematics.
 Those who are taking Pre-Calculus 12 concurrently must have a strong understanding of trigonometry and logarithms.
-Priority will be given to those who have taken a full year of Pre-Calculus 11.
+Priority will be given to those who have taken their Pre-Calculus 11 and 12 at UHill and/or those who are entering their graduating year.

 AP BIOLOGY 12